sigsum/key-mgmt/docs/key-management.md

 all times.
 In other words, what we are trying to protect against are external threats and failures.
 Examples of threats include a device that gets physically stolen or remotely accessible as a result of a networked node getting owned.
 Examples of failures include devices that break.
-We assume that at least one of two backup YubiHSM and one of three backup USB stick function at all times.
+We assume at least one of two backup YubiHSMs and one of three backup USB thumb drives function at all times.

 Randomness produced by a YubiHSM is assumed to be good, so that the generated keys and passphrases are computationally hard to brute force (128-bit security).